H2CK/oidc/README.md

 - Clients can be assigned to dedicated user groups.
 Only users in the configured group are allowed to retrieve an access token to fetch the JWT.
 - Discovery & WebFinger endpoint provided
 - Logout endpoint
+- Dynamic Client Registration

 Full documentation can be found at:

 - [User Documentation](https://github.com/H2CK/oidc/wiki#user-documentation)
 - [Developer Documentation](https://github.com/H2CK/oidc/wiki#developer-documentation)

+## Configuration

+It is possible to modify the settings of this application in Nextcloud admin settings in the section security.
+There you find the an area with the headline 'OpenID Connect clients'.

+In this area you can:

+- Add/Modify/Remove Clients
+- Add/Modify/Remove Logout URLs
+- Change some overall settings
+- Regenerate your public/private key for signeing the id token.

 ## Endpoints